Zeba-Sultana/Sultana_etal_2022/1A_Bioplex_Lxb2MIDAS/README.md

 ### Aim : Read in the data from Bioplex Assay(as lxb files) and convert them to MIDAS files

 Common Note : I had done 5 replicates of the experiments for testing various factors.
 The first 2 replicates have not been used for any of the final data and model building.
-The replicates used for the paper were internalising called R3,R4 and R5.(Hence scripts and file names have these reference.
+The replicates used for the paper were inititally called R3,R4 and R5.(Hence scripts and file names have these reference.
 Later they were renamed as follows :
 R3 --> Rep1
 R4 --> Rep2
 R5 --> Rep3